-In taking account the findings of the Design Review Panel, it is considered that the proposal does not exhibit design excellence in accordance with Clause 9.5 of the LEP and is inconsistent with the desired future character of the Showground Station Precinct.
+In taking account the findings of the Design Review Panel, it is considered that the proposal does not exhibit design excellence and is inconsistent with the desired future character of the Showground Station Precinct.

 Accordingly refusal of the application is recommended.